 Back before STEM was a thing, making stuff was just called “art.”
 Now that STEM is a thing, a lot of folks are pushing to make STEAM the thing, because they realized the acronym for making stuff should probably include art.
-With these 9 gifts, you’ll be encouraging your kid’s creativity, curiosity, and desire to build without cramming a bunch of code down their throat.
+With these art and crafts holiday gifts for kids, you’ll be encouraging your kid’s creativity, curiosity, and desire to build without cramming a bunch of code down their throat.
 You’ll also be able to play with all this stuff with them, because scribbling on a piece of paper doesn’t require quite the same technical skill as coding an app in which you scribble on a piece of paper.
 Better start clearing some fridge space.

 aBaby Mega Creative Art Station

 Encouraging artistic chops while keeping walls free from expressive crayoning is a delicate balance.
 This art and crafts station helps focus the colorful chaos with loads of supply storage bins, a paper roll holder to provide an endless canvas (with no lines to color in), and room for two stools so you can show them where their inner Rembrandt comes from.
 The result is wall-worthy art, rather than wall-as-art-station.

 Using a combination of a smartphone app, a posable mannequin, and good old-fashioned colored pencils, your kid can take their Frozen obsession to the next level and build their own flamethrowing mutant Olaf.
 There’s a booklet of characters and backgrounds to start with, but the app also works with real-world images so you can commandeer your kid’s toy and animate that hilarious thing they did last weekend.
 YouTube millions, here you come!